bmeares/Meerschaum/docs/mkdocs/features/index.md

 The `sql` command also lets you read from tables or execute queries on any of your databases directly from the command line.

+<asciinema-player src="/assets/casts/sql-shell.cast" autoplay="true" loop="true" size="small" preload="true"></asciinema-player>

 ## Background Jobs

+Some actions need to run continuously, such as running the API or syncing pipes in a loop.
+Rather than relying on `systemd` or `cron`, you can use the built-in jobs system.

+All Meerschaum actions may be executed as background jobs by adding `-d` or `--daemon` flags or by prefacing the command with `start job`.
+A specific label may be assigned to a job with `--name`.

+You can monitor the status of jobs with `show logs`, which will follow the logs of running jobs.

+<asciinema-player src="/assets/casts/jobs.cast" autoplay="true" loop="true" size="small" preload="true"></asciinema-player>

 ## Plugins